University of California-Los Angeles ROI Analysis

 ROI Analysis

 The debt-to-income ratio for UCLA graduates is favorable.
-With a median debt of $14,000 and an average starting salary of $41,763, the debt is quickly manageable.
-The high earnings potential suggests a relatively short break-even timeline for the initial investment in tuition.
+With a median debt of $14,000 and a starting salary of $41,763, the debt is easily manageable.
+The high earnings potential suggests a relatively quick break-even point for the investment in education.

 Generated from College Scorecard & IPEDS data